 Akihabara is Tokyo’s electronics/gaming/anime/geek area and a bit crazy.
 You’ll find maid cafes, idol groups, animal cafes and hundreds of gaming, anime and electronic stores, plus more seedy stuff.
 It’s fun to explore, especially once it starts to get dark and all the neon lights make it like being in a movie.

 A must-visit for gamers.
 3 floors of retro games consoles, cartridges and merchandise to browse, plus a rest area with arcade games and vending machines.
 See my full post »

-Sells toys and collectibles including opened blind box toys so you can get the ones you want without buying 20 random boxes!
+Big range of toys, figurines and collectibles including opened blind box toys so you can get the ones you want.
+Website »

-There are quite a few branches in Akihabara selling everything from kawaii toys and computer games to Pullip/Blythe doll parts and huge Gundam models.
-The biggest one has a basement lined with rows of gashapon!
+7 floors of hobby and character goods with everything from kawaii toys and computer games to Pullip/Blythe doll parts and huge Gundam models.
+Website »

-There are are also loads of electronics shops selling hi-tech gadgets and toys of all kinds, gaming and DVD stores and big arcades where you can play stuff like Mario Kart and DDR or torture yourself with UFO catchers.
+There are are also loads of arcades where you can play stuff like Mario Kart and DDR or torture yourself with UFO catchers.
 And of course, there’s maid cafes, idol cafes and lots more only-in-Japan craziness.